 Eden Girma is a multi-instrumental musician hailing from Madison, WI.
 Through a genre-bending compositional ear and a poetic lyricism, Eden aspires to create music that not only resonates with individual hearts, but brings people closer together in a spirit of intimacy and empathy.

-Eden graduated from Harvard College in 2018 with a bachelor's degree in astrophysics and math.
+Eden graduated from Harvard College in 2018 with a bachelor's degree in astrophysics and math, and in 2019 completed a Masters in Music in Creative Practice at Goldsmiths, University of London.
 If you are interested in learning more about Eden's scientific work, click here.

 A feature in the Harvard Crimson